 Nairobi to Mombasa Train First Class Review

-Riding in a first class cabin came with a few perks.
+Riding in a first-class cabin came with a few perks.
 First, you got to chill out at the First Class Lounge at the stations.
 I did so at the Mombasa terminus and can’t really say what is particularly special about this area.
-The second perk you get is being able to use the restaurant car in the train.
+The second perk you get is being able to use the restaurant car on the train.

-The prices for food ranged between 100 ksh to about 300 ksh – not so bad.
+The food prices ranged from 100 ksh to about 300 ksh – not so bad.
 I ordered a chicken sandwich (for the experience), I would not recommend that you do the same.
 Apart from the chicken sandwich fail, I enjoyed being in this car.
-I actually preferred it to my cabin seat which, being at the very front of the cabin, did not have a tray table.
+I actually preferred it to my cabin seat, which did not have a tray table at the very front of the cabin.
 Also, I was able to change my seat to the right side of the train to enjoy the wildlife viewing at Tsavo.